 When icing a cookie that has two different, contrast colors, Cathie recommends icing in white first, and then letting it dry up to 24 hours until it is completely dry to the touch, so the colors won’t run.

-If your icing seems to thick, you can add water to the batch to thin it out.
+If your icing seems too thick, you can add water to the batch to thin it out.
 Alternately, add powdered sugar to thicken your icing.

 STEP 4: Decorate

-If you are going to be decorating your cookies with beads, sprinkles, or sugars, its OK if they are still a little bit wet–this will help the decorations adhere to the cookie.
-If you are going to use additional icing layers as decorative elements, let your cookies dry completely before adding the other layers–Cathie lets hers dry for up to 24 hours.
+If you plan to decorate your cookies with beads, sprinkles, or sugars, it’s okay if they are still a little bit wet—this will help the decorations adhere to the cookie.
+If you are going to use additional icing layers as decorative elements, let your cookies dry completely before adding the other layers; Cathie lets hers dry for up to 24 hours.

 When using icing for decoration, it should be thicker than the icing you used to flood your cookies.
 Add powdered sugar until the icing is your desired consistency.
-Cathie uses a number 2 tip for decorating.
+Cathie uses a #2 tip for decorating.